apucontilde/apucontilde.github.io/README.md

 ## Requirements

 1. Geolocation of client to get sinrise
-2. get_tatwa function that receives sunrise time?
+2. get_tattva function that receives sunrise time?